-However a higher pay at WA doesn’t guarantee that you will make more because the living expenses at WA might be 2x higher than where you are currently at now.
+However, a higher pay at CA doesn’t guarantee that you will make more because the living expenses at CA might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

 Here are some of the pros and cons of being a Fire Inspector.